 Two weeks of self-study are enough to give an aspiring programmer an edge over others competing for the same job.

 The Open University is open to anyone who wishes to study towards a bachelor's degree, without any prerequisites or screening process.
-However, the Open University still has high standards and demands academic achievements from its graduates.

 B.Sc., Computer Science

-A consulting, development and tutoring company.
+A web development and tutoring company.

 Web Architect, Senior Full-Stack Developer, Tech Lead, and Blogger